Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 For details on managing the artifacts, see:

-This section outlines the required post-deployment configuration steps.
+This section outlines the required post-deployment configuration steps for the PayPal Complete Payments Connector.

 You can enable the payment service either via the UI in the Organization Management (see Cookbook - Payment | Recipe: Enable a Payment Service), or by using DBPrepare.
 If you choose the DBPrepare option, use the following service definitions.